Teen pedestrian killed in Fort Saskatchewan | CBC News

 "Drugs and alcohol are not considered factors at this time," said Lambert, who added that the matter remains under investigation.

-The area remained impassable to traffic late Saturday morning, and Lambert said police are asking motorists to find alternate routes to avoid the area.
+The area remained impassable to traffic late Saturday morning, but the road re-opened by 2:20 p.m.

 Fort Saskatchewan is about 35 kilometres northeast of Edmonton.